tytn9197/the-movie/README.md

 NOTE: Values are persisted

 ## TODO
-Because time is limited, I cannot write a proper Atomic design pattern.
+1/ Because time is limited, I cannot write a proper Atomic design pattern.
 I'll update update components with Storybook in future.

+2/ I'll refactor code, there are several components are repeated.

+3/ Add theme dark and light.

+...

 ## Troubleshooting
 #### There is a bug in Android.
 It will crash the app when we goBack from details screen to listing screen.
 The root cause is react native screens.
 Here is a temporary solution: